 A perfect example of the manifestation of this theory in the modern day is the difference between black and green tea.
 The disparity between these teas becomes clear when you look up their Blood Type Diet Food Values.

-As you can see, black tea is only a viable option for Type Bs.
-It is not beneficial for anyone and should actively be avoided by 75% of BTD followers.
+As you can see, black tea is only a viable option for Type B secretors and Type A non-secretors.
+It's not a Beneficial for anyone.
 Green tea, on the other hand, is a nutritional superstar.
 It is beneficial for all blood types, increases microbiome diversity and promotes weight loss.

 The Best Tea Options for YOU